koendv/t12-958/README_DEVELOPER.md

 The net result is that every 200ms voltages are measured, and the results written to memory, without the processor having to do anything.

+PWM switches a 24V signal, while the termocouple voltage is 1-10mV.
+To allow voltages to settle, wait 20ms between PWM signal going down and the ADC sampling.

+Sampling takes place 20ms after the PWM signal goes down and 5ms before the PWM signal rises.
+This determines the maximum pwm value allowed. (pwm_max in settings.cpp)

 ## Rotary Encoder

 The rotary encoder is decoded in interrupt-driven software.